TX Parent Taught Driver Education

 The parent can check the status of the guide order online here and even download the guide there if he or she has been approved!

-- The teen begins the course and completes the first six hours of instruction for FREE.
+- The teen begins the course and completes the first six hours of instruction.

 - The teen will choose if they want to take the Knowledge Test online with us now or at the DPS later.
 The teen should study the Texas Driver Handbook to prepare for the exam.